U.S. 'reasonably certain' that British Islamic State militant Jihadi John killed in strike

 “As much as I wanted him dead, I also wanted answers as to why he did it, why my Dad, how did it make a difference,” said Bethany Haines, whose father David was shown being killed on video, told Britain’s ITV News.

-Steven Sotloff’s parents, Art and Shirley Sotloff, said in a statement the development was “too little, too late” and they were focused on the positive contributions of their son and James Foley.
+Steven Sotloff’s parents, Art and Shirley Sotloff, said in a statement the development was “too little, too late” and they were focussed on the positive contributions of their son and James Foley.

 John and Diane Foley, parents of James, said in a statement: “If only so much effort had been given to finding and rescuing Jim and the other hostages who were subsequently murdered ... they might be alive today.”

-Experts said Emwazi’s death may not make much difference to Islamic State or to the struggle against radicalization among some young British Muslims.
+Experts said Emwazi’s death may not make much difference to Islamic State or to the struggle against radicalisation among some young British Muslims.

 “Islamic State will survive ‘Jihadi John’,” said Jonathan Russell, political liaison officer at the Quilliam Foundation, which aims to debunk the belief systems of Islamic extremism.